In Their Own Words

 From The Relativity of Living Well (2024) published by Bone Bouquet.
 Reprinted with the permission of the publisher and poet.

+The poem is set in front of a Zoom screen—the collection’s first of many, in the early days of online teaching.
+While the speaker can control the image students can see, the neighbor who observes the speaker through a window—a different kind of screen and barrier—is privy to their dramatic, full-body coughing.
+The camera's limited frame allows the speaker to center student experiences over their own: “Look, if I mute myself, my wheezing / is muffled even to me!”
+The line between what we want the world to perceive of us and how we perceive as our reality blurred.
 The poems in The Relativity of Living Well live a life outside of their first iterations, but their original contexts of production feel important.
-The first handful were written as part of In Surreal Life, printed on a laser printer at home, and sewn into paper chapbooks for sale as a fundraiser item for the mutual aid organization Bed-Stuy Strong.
+The first handful were printed on a laser printer at home and sewn into paper chapbooks for sale as a fundraiser item for the mutual aid organization Bed-Stuy Strong.
 I was too ill and overworked to make food deliveries or phone bank, so I chose to make something out of these poems that might benefit the community.
 Now, they stand as witness and a record of a time when we are being guided by government forces and media suppression, a time they now deem not only over but somehow unimportant.

 We have yet to collectively honor and memorialize the many lives we lost to COVID-19 in the United States.
-My hope for the collection is that it marks to fellow chronically ill and disabled people that they are not alone, that they are seen, heard, and cared about.
+My hope for the collection is that it marks to fellow chronically ill and disabled people that they are not alone and that they are seen, heard, and cared about.
 As for those who are not (yet) disabled, I hope it serves as a call to rage and action.
 We all deserve a world in which it is safe to become ill, to age, and not live in slavish dedication to labor under capitalism.
 Poetry can help us imagine and refine our ideas of how to live interdependently, committed to one another’s care, and to justice.
 I am grateful to this book for teaching me that and refining my practices to align with disability justice as decolonial praxis and the inspiration for a more humane, interpersonal grace than I ever thought available to me before poetry.